kogakure/website-11ty-stefanimhoff.de/src/posts/2021/new-website-2021.md

 ### Haiku

 I simplified the [Haiku](/haiku/) section and removed unnecessary sections.
-It’s now a short introduction and links to my Haiku.
-Gone are the different colored layouts.
+It’s now a brief introduction and links to my Haiku.
+Gone are the different-colored layouts.
 Haiku was the only section using the green layout.
 Sketchnotes were the only section using the brown layout.
 The blue layout I didn’t use at all.
 All these are gone.

 ### Sketchnotes